DKFZ-ODCF/SNVCallingWorkflow/README.md

   * minor: PyPy is deprecated.
 Configuration values related to it are (mostly) removed.
   * minor: Allow configuration of virtualenv in `tbi-lsf-cluster.sh`
   * Lifted readme from ReleaseBranch_1.2.166
   * > Note: Again the Conda environment is broken and cannot get rebuild.
-It is not trivial to update it without updating everything.

 * 2.1.1